sketchplugins/plugin-directory/README.md

 - [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [Material Design Color Palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by Oscar Oto: Sketch.app plugin to merge symbols with the same name.
-- [Mobile Sizes](https://github.com/keiwes/sketch-mobile-sizes), by Keith Weston: Change a rectangle, artboard, or any other object to be the size of a mobile phone.
 - [Modulizer](https://github.com/falkeyn/modulizer), by Alexander Khramtsov: Modulizer plug-in for Sketch.app allows you easy control paddings for buttons, modules and areas.
 If your module has background your can set fixed paddings and easy restore it for any content changes.
 - [Moodboard Builder ](http://reinvently.com/moodboard-builder-sketch-plugin/), by Reinvently: A streamlined Sketch plugin for creating moodboards quickly and easily.
 Just do a search, check the suitable images, and - voila -  you have a beautiful moodboard.
 Keep inspired! 💡
 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.